sarahayu/drift4/README.md

     ```shell
     python3 -m pip install --upgrade PyQt5==5.12.3
     ```
-3. Set `BUNDLE` to true and run `make_dmg.sh`.
-Make sure to delete the `build` and `dist` folders from previous compilations before running `make_dmg.sh`.
+3. Run `make_dmg.sh`.
 The DMG file will be found in the `dist` folder as `drift4.dmg`.

+## Hosting Drift4

+1. Run the following command to generate static files.
+    ```shell
+    npm run build.web
+    ```
+2. Run the following command to start Drift4 in web hosting mode.
+    ```shell
+    ./serve -w
+    ```
+    You can run `./serve -h` to see a list of options, like changing Drift or Gentle ports.
+    * You can host Drift securely by providing a `.env` file with variables `PRIVATE_KEY_FILENAME` and `CERT_FILENAME` that point to your certificates before running the above command.

+      Example `.env` file:
+      ```shell
+      PRIVATE_KEY_FILENAME=/path/to/privatekey.pem
+      CERT_FILENAME=/path/to/certificate.pem
+      ```

-# Gentle on Windows/Linux
+# Running Gentle on Windows/Linux

-If, like the developer, you need to put yourself through the ordeal of running Drift on Windows or Linux, either for development purposes or out of spite, you must be able to run Gentle first.
-Simply follow the installation instructions on their [GitHub repository](https://github.com/lowerquality/gentle).
-If you are building from source, make the following change:
+Gentle provides a DMG for Mac, but if you need to put yourself through the ordeal of running Drift on Windows or Linux, either for development purposes or out of spite, you can still run Gentle with some extra steps.
+Follow the installation instructions on their [GitHub repository](https://github.com/lowerquality/gentle).
+[Docker](https://www.docker.com/) is the easiest option, but if you are building from source, make the following change:
 * Fix the broken download link in `ext/kaldi/tools/Makefile` by changing the link on line 87
     ```shell
     wget -T 10 -t 1 http://openfst.cs.nyu.edu/twiki/pub/FST/FstDownload/openfst-$(OPENFST_VERSION).tar.gz || \